Pckool/Calender-Project/README.md

 #### Known Errors
 - Will not add Events to the list
-- Has issues grabbing the Events from the Event Handler ~~- When creating a new event, the event name is not registered by the scanner~~
+- Has issues grabbing the Events from the Event Handler
+- ~~When creating a new event, the event name is not registered by the scanner~~

 ##### Built wilth NetBeans and with Love :)